acamaras0/Birdnest-Project/README.md

 - listening range
 - when the device was last time started
 - the update interval
-- BONUS: the battery procentage (which is not given, but I figured it would look nice especially when opened on small devices)
+- BONUS: the battery percentage (which is not given by the API, but I figured it would look nice especially when opened on small devices)

 ### Stack